 “Chuck, stop!”
 I yell, jumping out of the car before it even comes to a complete stop.
 “What the hell…?”

 “Ana!”
 Chuck is running behind me and we both stop in our tracks, gaping at my car.
 What once was my windshield is now shattered glass covering my front seat, dashboard, hood, and the ground surrounding my car.
 “What in the hell is this?”
 I scream.

 “Tsk!
 Tsk!
 Tsk!”
 I hear from behind me.
 I turn around to see Edward has come from behind a pillar in black jeans and a black T-shirt.
 It only takes a moment to understand that he’s at the bottom of this.
 “It looks like someone had an accident,” he mocks.

 “Ana?”
 Chuck’s voice is calling to me in the midst of the anger haze.
-I am trying with all my might to wrangle in these feelings, and it’s taking every coping mechanism I have ever known—counting backwards, mantras, controlled breathing, pacing—nothing seems to be working.
-This is going to stop and this is going to stop today!
+I am trying with all my might to wrangle in these feelings, and it’s taking every coping mechanism I’ve ever known—counting backwards, mantras, controlled breathing, pacing—nothing seems to be working.
+This is going to stop and it’s going to stop today!